If you’re selling something in 2014 you should be on social media and the web.

 Your Local Business Just Went Global

 Consider just a few years ago when it was normal for someone to thank you or complain via the phone or letter.
 This in the main has changed, the popularity of review sites has taken many businesses by surprise.
-Love them or hate them there’s no denying that such internet sites are a major resource for determining the strengths and weaknesses of where to visit in new destination or your own town.
+Love them or hate them there’s no denying that such internet sites are a major resource for determining the strengths and weaknesses of where to visit a new destination.

 Word Of Mouth Marketing On Steroids